Skip to content

 "red"Pass through unchanged"red"

-Unknown $tokenPass through as-is"$unknown" -> "$unknown"
+Unknown $tokenPass through as-is"$unknown""$unknown"

-Built-in Palettes
+Built-in Schemes

-Palette Families
+Scheme Families

 Catppuccinmocha, frappe, macchiato, latte4